 How is DHS recruiting participants?

-DHS will be contacting a proportion of Wisconsinites who have been tested for COVID-19 about completing the survey.
-You may receive an email from DHSSelf-Reporting@dhs.wisconsin.gov or a phone call in the next 3 months about the survey.
+DHS is contacting a proportion of Wisconsinites who have been tested for COVID-19 about completing the survey.
+Some people received an email from DHSSelf-Reporting@dhs.wisconsin.gov in May or June 2021; other people may receive a phone call in the coming months about the survey.

 Why is this survey important?

-As with any new virus, there is still much more to learn about SARS-CoV-2, the virus that causes COVID-19.
+As with any new virus, there is still much more to learn.
 We know that there are individuals who become sick with COVID-19 and continue to experience symptoms for weeks, or even months.

 How is privacy maintained?

 Your answers to the survey questions will be stored in a secure, password protected electronic database.
-They will be de-identified from your personal information before being shared with the CDC.
+Any data shared with the CDC will be de-identified from your personal information before being shared with the CDC.